Understand shared access signatures

 For untrusted clients, use a shared access signature (SAS).
-A shared access signature is a string that contains a security token that can be attached to a URI.
-Use a shared access signature to delegate access to storage objects and specify constraints, such as the permissions and the time range of access.
+A SAS is a string that contains a security token that can be attached to a URI.
+Use a SAS to delegate access to storage objects and specify constraints, such as the permissions and the time range of access.

-You can give a customer a shared access signature token, for example, so they can upload pictures to a file system in Blob storage.
-Separately, you can give a web application permission to read those pictures.
+You can give a customer a SAS token, for example, so they can upload pictures to a file system in Blob storage.
+Separately, you can give a web app permission to read those pictures.
 In both cases, you allow only the access that the application needs to do the task.

 Types of shared access signatures

-You can use a service-level shared access signature to allow access to specific resources in a storage account.
-You'd use this type of shared access signature, for example, to allow an app to retrieve a list of files in a file system or to download a file.
+You can use a service-level SAS to allow access to specific resources in a storage account.
+You'd use this type of SAS, for example, to allow an app to retrieve a list of files in a file system, or to download a file.

-Use an account-level shared access signature to allow access to anything that a service-level shared access signature can allow, plus additional resources and abilities.
-For example, you can use an account-level shared access signature to allow the ability to create file systems.
+Use an account-level SAS to allow access to anything that a service-level SAS can allow, plus additional resources and abilities.
+For example, you can use an account-level SAS to allow the ability to create file systems.

-You'd typically use a shared access signature for a service where users read and write their data to your storage account.
+You'd typically use a SAS for a service where users read and write their data to your storage account.
 Accounts that store user data have two typical designs:

-A lightweight service authenticates the client as needed.
-Then it generates a shared access signature.
-After receiving the shared access signature, the client can access storage account resources directly.
-The shared access signature defines the client's permissions and access interval.
-The shared access signature reduces the need to route all data through the front-end proxy service.
+- A lightweight service authenticates the client, as needed.
+Next, it generates a SAS.
+After receiving the SAS, the client can access storage account resources directly.
+The SAS defines the client's permissions and access interval.
+It reduces the need to route all data through the front-end proxy service.